ForYourEyesOnlyyy/Sentiment_Analysis_for_Financial_News/README.md

 ### Pipeline Steps

 1. **Load Data**:
-   - The `load` step loads the raw data using the `data.load_data()` function, returning a DataFrame with financial news articles.
+   - The `load` step loads the raw data using the `data.load_data()` function, returning a DataFrame with financial news tweets.
 This serves as the initial input for subsequent steps.

 2. **Preprocess Data**:
    - In `preprocess`, raw data undergoes various cleaning and preprocessing transformations to prepare the text for tokenization.
 This may include handling missing values, removing irrelevant symbols, and standardizing text formats.